HIGH FLY PROJECT MAY 2021

 UX Design project

 To learn more about the UX Design proccess, I enrolled on a 6 month course with the UX Design Institute.
-The brief was to make improvements to an airline booking system - either website or app - over eight projects.
+The brief was to make improvements to an airline booking system over eight projects.
 I chose the mobile app route, completing this course on my own with feedback throughout from the course mentors.

 Design a new mobile app for users to search & select flights online.

 Apply course learning to the UX design proccess, documenting the work & iterations throughout.

 Research then design & build an interactive prototype for further testing, and a set of wireframes.

 Learn new software.
 Having previously used Adobe Creative Cloud, I decided to use applciations that were new to me.

 Approach to the Design Proccess